br0wnD3v/bootstrap-o1js-mina-zeko/4_ADVANCED_FEATURES_AND_RECURSION.md

 ### Introduction to RuntimeTable

+**AI Agent Note**: RuntimeTable provides efficient lookup operations for large datasets.
+This is the current API - deprecated lookup methods have been removed from documentation.

 **RuntimeTable** is a new class introduced in o1js 2.9.0 that provides an improved API for working with lookup tables.
 It replaces the deprecated `Gates.addRuntimeTableConfig` and `Gadgets.inTable` functions with better readability and ergonomics.

 **Key Improvements:**